DarkSystemGit/Atto-24/README.md

 A small, pico-8 inspired fantasy console, with a burning desire to make you regret using it.

 ## Usage
 For examples on the standard library, see `/test/`.
-But an example program is presented below.You are recommended to use the `syscalls.h` file in the `/test/` directory, to be able to use named functions for the syscalls.
+But an example program is presented below.
+You are recommended to import the `stdlib`, to be able to use named functions for the syscalls.

 Example:
 ```